sabi-31/My_Perfect_Arch-linux/README.md

 cryptsetup luksDump ${DISK}2 | grep Flags
 ```

-> I will be relying on systemd-boot to automatically recognize and try to decrypt the root partition.
-If you decide to use grub, you have to so some more setup in the crypttab file.
-[Read More](https://bbs.archlinux.org/viewtopic.php?id=290148)

 <br><br>

 ### 6. Format your Partitions

+>If you encrypted your root paritition, your new root partition is /dev/mapper/root.
+If you didn't, it going to be ${DISK}2.
+Substitute it in the appropritate places.
+I'll be using /dev/mapper/root.

 Now I will format the efi partition as  Fat32 and the Root partition as BTRFS filesystem.